kjhealy/gssr/README.md

 ### The Cumulative Data File

 The GSS cumulative data file is large.
 It is not loaded by default when you invoke the package.
 (That is, `gssr` does not use R's "lazy loading" facility.
-The data file is too big to have use this without error.)
+The data file is too big to do this without error.)
 To load one of the datasets, first load the library and then use `data()` to make the data available.
 For example, load the cumulative GSS file like this:

 ```r